-IDBI Asset Management Ltd/India Yes Consolidated in accordance with AS-21, Consolidated Financial Statements Yes Consolidated in accordance with AS-21, Consolidated Financial Statements NA NA IDBI MF Trustee Company Ltd/India Yes Consolidated in accordance with AS-21, Consolidated Financial Statements No NA NA IDBI MF Trustee Company Ltd is a non- Financial Entity.
+Consolidated Financial Statements Consolidated Financial Statements IDBI MF Trustee Company Ltd/India Yes Consolidated in accordance with AS-21, Consolidated Financial Statements No NA NA IDBI MF Trustee Company Ltd is a non- Financial Entity.
 Deducted from Consolidated Regulatory Capital of the group.
 IDBI Intech Ltd/India Yes Consolidated in accordance with AS-21, Consolidated Financial Statements No NA NA IDBI Intech Ltd is a non- Financial Entity.
 Deducted from Consolidated Regulatory Capital of the group.
 IDBI Trusteeship Services Ltd/India Yes Consolidated in accordance with AS-21, Consolidated Financial Statements No NA NA IDBI Trusteeship is a non- Financial Entity.
-Deducted from Consolidated Regulatory

-Capital of the group.
-Ageas Federal Life Insurance Company Ltd. No Consolidated in accordance with AS-27, Financial Reporting of Interest in Joint Venture.
-No NA NA Excluded as per regulatory reporting guidelines being an entity engaged in insurance business.
-Biotech Consortium India Limited Yes Accounted for by the equity method in accordance with AS-23, "Accounting for Investments in Associates in Consolidate d Financial Statements".
-No NA NA Risk weighted for capital adequacy purposes

-National Yes Accounted No NA NA Risk
+Deducted from Consolidated Regulatory Capital of the group.
+Biotech Consortium India Limited Yes Accounted for by the equity method in accordance with AS-23, "Accounting for Investments in Associates in Consolidate No NA NA Risk weighted for capital adequacy purposes d Financial Statements".
+National Securities Depository Limited Yes Accounted for by the equity method in accordance with AS-23, "Accounting for Investments in Associates in Consolidate d Financial Statements".
+No NA NA Risk weighted for capital adequacy purposes North Eastern Development Finance Corporation Limited Yes Accounted for by the equity method in accordance with AS-23, "Accounting for Investments in Associates in Consolidated Financial Statements".
+No NA NA Risk weighted for capital adequacy purposes b.
+List of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation

-Securities for by the weighted for

-Depository equity capital

-Limited method in adequacy

-accordance purposes

-with AS-23,

-"Accounting

-for

-Investments

-in

-Associates

-in

-Consolidate

-d Financial

-Statements".

-NORTH Yes Accounted No NA NA Risk

-EASTERN for by the weighted for

-DEVELOPM equity capital

-ENT method in adequacy

-FINANCE accordance purposes

-CORPORAT with AS-23,

-ION "Accounting

-LIMITED for

-Investments

-in Associates

-in

-Consolidated

-Financial

-Statements".

-^{} NA - Not Applicable
+\ NA - Not Applicable